China’s exploration and innovation in common prosperity is of great significance to the country’s economic development and prosperity

-Regarding old age security, according to the OECD statistics, between 2015 and 2016, Brazil and Russia’s pension expenditure accounted for around 9.1% of GDP, which was even higher than some developed countries such as the US (4.9%).
+Regarding security for the retired, according to the OECD statistics, between 2015 and 2016, Brazil and Russia’s pension expenditure accounted for around 9.1% of GDP, which was even higher than some developed countries such as the US (4.9%).
 China’s pension expenditure accounted for 4.1% of its GDP.

-These statistics show that, at this stage, there is still much room for China to increase its investment in social security programs.
+These statistics show that, at this stage, there is still a lot of room for China to increase its investment in social security programs.
 Especially when compared with developing countries with a similar GDP per capita, such as Brazil or Russia, China lags behind in education, medical care, pensions, unemployment benefits and spending.

-In the future, we need to have a stronger and more proactive second distribution, build a more comprehensive and equitable social security system that enables the results of reform and developments to benefit all people and achieve common prosperity.
+In the future, we need to have a stronger and more proactive Second Distribution, building a more comprehensive and equitable social security system that enables the results of reform and developments to benefit all people and achieve common prosperity.

-According to the 2020 US Charitable Donations Report, released by Giving USA Foundation in June 2020, the total amount of charitable donations in the US in 2019 was around USD $449.64 billion, accounting for 2.1% of GDP.
+According to the 2020 US Charitable Donations Report, released by Giving USA Foundation, the total amount of charitable donations in the US in 2019 was around $449.64 billion, accounting for 2.1% of GDP.
 After allowing for inflation, this ranked second highest in its domestic history.

 Personal donations are the largest source of charitable donations in the US.
-In 2019 these accounted for about 68.87 % of donations, totaling USD $309.7 billion, followed by donations from foundations totaling approximately USD $75.7 billion.
-Legacy donations totaled approximately USD $43.2 billion and corporate donations amounted to approximately USD $ 21.1 billion.
+In 2019 these accounted for about 68.87% of donations, totaling $309.7 billion, followed by donations from foundations totaling approximately $75.7 billion.
+Legacy donations totaled around $43.2 billion and corporate donations amounted to nearly $21.1 billion.

 The gap between China and the US is obvious.
 US GDP is about 1.45 times that of China, while the total amount of US charitable donations is about 20 times greater.

-According to The Philanthropy 50 list in Chronicle of Philanthropy in the US, in 2020 the top 50 philanthropists donated a total of USD $24.7 billion, compared with USD $15.8 billion in 2019, an increase of 56%.
-Such donations were mainly for various projects for climate change, epidemic prevention and control, poverty relief and education.
+According to The Philanthropy 50 list in Chronicle of Philanthropy, the US in 2020 saw the top 50 philanthropists donate a total of $24.7 billion, compared with $15.8 billion in 2019, an increase of 56%.
+Such donations were mainly for various projects related to climate change, epidemic prevention and control, poverty relief and education.

-In the future, the solution to the problems of income and wealth inequality and diminishing social mobility will not be achieved by individual action from governments, enterprises, non-governmental organizations, or international organizations.
-The goal of common prosperity requires the cooperation, coordinated and joint undertaking of governments, enterprises, non-governmental organizations, civil society, and international organizations, through the social innovation of consolidating all these resources and players.
+In the future, the solution to the problems of income and wealth inequality and diminishing social mobility will not be achieved by individual action from governments, enterprises, non-governmental organizations or international organizations.
+The goal of common prosperity requires the cooperation, coordination and joint undertaking of governments, enterprises, non-governmental organizations, civil society and international organizations, via the social innovation of consolidating all these resources and players.

 The road to common prosperity

 Looking at the development of major economies in the world over the past 40 years, China and the US have led the world in economic development and wealth growth.
-These two countries, despite their outstanding economic performances, have also experienced very serious problems of uneven income and uneven distribution of wealth.
-In 2019, the Gini coefficient was 0.48 in the US and 0.46 in China ranked 3rd and 4th among world’s major economies only after Brazil (0.53) and India (0.50).
+These two countries, despite their outstanding economic performances, have also experienced very serious problems with uneven income and uneven distribution of wealth.
+In 2019, the Gini coefficient was 0.48 in the US and 0.46 in China, ranking 3rd and 4th among world’s major economies only after Brazil (0.53) and India (0.50).

-How can the aforementioned observations and reflections bring lights to China’s future path to common prosperity?
+How can the aforementioned observations and reflections bring light to China’s future path to common prosperity?

 Future economic development and growth must also be more inclusive and balanced, another necessary condition for common prosperity.
 China must optimize its enterprise system and focus more on building more Type B enterprises.